Talking of fruit farming in Kenya, I will take you through a journey that highlights the facts behind being a successful fruit farmer in Kenya.

 Characteristics of avocados

 - Shapes vary from long, slender to round

 - Colors range from dark, green and red

 Health Benefits of avocados

 - Rich in fiber

 - Reduces cholesterol and fat

-Understanding the Kenyan fruit farming market dynamics like which type of fruits are mostly eaten by Kenyans, what seasons do fruits do better in Kenya as well as the most appropriate methods for fruit planting in Kenya will ensure that you as an interested fruit farming stakeholders in Kenya will invest rightly.
+Understanding the Kenyan fruit farming market dynamics like which type of fruits are mostly eaten by Kenyans?
+What seasons do fruits do better in Kenya as well as the most appropriate methods for fruit planting in Kenya will ensure that you as an interested fruit farming stakeholder in Kenya will invest rightly?

 Kenya being a competitive country to do business, one must do serious research early enough on which marketing plan works.
 I wish you a successful fruit farming venture in Kenya.